dekoza/mtgpl/docs/_sources/SOK.rst.txt

 :mtgtip:`Rending Vines<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/4/34cf7931-d086-496e-98dc-5daa60e01f5b.jpg?1562493444|https://scryfall.com/card/sok/143/rending-vines?utm_source=api>`
-   Destroy target artifact or enchantment if its converted mana cost is less than or equal to the number of cards in your hand.
+   Destroy target artifact or enchantment if its mana value is less than or equal to the number of cards in your hand.

    Draw a card.